-The $x$ and $y$ positions are also calculated using the LocalReco algorithm, which corresponds to the local reconstruction that CMS employs offline to determine the position of a hit in the pixel detector~\cite{pixellocalreco}.
+The LocalReco algorithm corresponds to the local reconstruction that CMS employs offline to determine the position of a hit in the pixel detector~\cite{pixellocalreco}.
 Like the Barycenter algorithm, LocalReco calculates $x$ and $y$ from the charge cluster projected onto the respective axis.
 The LocalReco prediction for the $x$ position of a hit is

-where $x_F$ ($x_L$) is the $x$-coordinate of the boundary between the first and second (next-to-last and last) pixels in the charge projection, and $Q_F^x$ ($Q_L^x$) is the amount of charge collected in the first (last) pixel of projection.
-The LocalReco prediction also depends on the value of $\alpha$, which in offline analysis would determined from a track fit to multiple pixel layers.
+where $Q_F^x$ ($Q_L^x$) is the amount of charge collected in the first (last) pixel of the charge projection, and $x_F$ ($x_L$) is the $x$-coordinate of the boundary between the first and second (next-to-last and last) pixels in the projection.
+The LocalReco prediction also depends on the value of $\alpha$, which in offline analysis would be determined from a track fit to multiple pixel layers.
 For the comparison presented here, perfect knowledge of $\alpha$ is assumed.
-The LocalReco prediction for the $y$ position of a hit is largely analogous to Equation \ref{eq:xlocalreco}, with an additional correction for Lorentz drift:
+The LocalReco prediction for the $y$ position of a hit is analogous to Equation \ref{eq:xlocalreco} with an additional correction for Lorentz drift:

-Here, $y_F$ ($y_L$) is the $y$-coordinate of the boundary between the first and second (next-to-last and last) pixels in the charge projection, and $Q_F^y$ ($Q_L^y$) is the amount of charge collected in the first (last) pixel of projection.
+Here, $Q_F^y$ ($Q_L^y$) is the amount of charge collected in the first (last) pixel of the charge projection, and $y_F$ ($y_L$) is the $y$-coordinate of the boundary between the first and second (next-to-last and last) pixels in the projection.
 As above, $\Delta_y$ is a correction accounting for Lorentz drift.

+Figure \ref{fig:noMLxy} shows the $x$ and $y$ residuals for the MLP Full model and the Barycenter and LocalReco algorithms.
+Comparing the performance of the Full MLP model to LocalReco yields a striking result: the simple on-ASIC network can estimate $x$ and $y$ from a single pixel layer with comparable accuracy to the offline reconstruction, which relies on multiple pixel layers.
+The ML model also significantly outperforms the Barycenter calculation for both $x$ and $y$.
+Both non-ML methods introduce a large average bias in the $y$ parameter compared to the ML model: $\bar{R}_y = -0.70$ and $-0.81$ microns for Barycenter and LocalReco, respectively, compared to only $-0.1$ microns for MLP Full.

-The Geometric method for estimating the angle $\alpha$ uses the size of the cluster charge projected onto the $x$-axis:
+The $\alpha$ and $\beta$ residuals for the MLP Full model are compared to a non-ML Geometric method.
+The Geometric method for estimating the $\alpha$ uses the size of the charge cluster projected onto the $x$-axis:

 where $w_x$ is the size of the projected charge (in pixels), $p_x$ is the pixel $x$-pitch, and $T$ is the sensor thickness.
 This provides an estimate of the absolute value of the angle, and perfect knowledge of the sign of $\alpha$ is assumed for this comparison.
 For charge clusters spanning multiple pixels in the $x$-direction, the sign of $\alpha$ can be reliably determined by comparing the two time frames used as input to the training, but this is an optimistic assumption for small clusters.
 An analogous Geometric calculation is performed to estimate $\beta$ from the $y$-projected cluster size, but is found to perform poorly without any correction for Lorentz drift.
 A more precise calculation of $\beta$ applies a correction to account for changes in the size of the cluster $y$-projection due to Lorentz drift: